vuejs/docs/src/api/options-data.md

 - **Details:**

-  Computed properties to be mixed into the Vcomponent instance.
+  Computed properties to be mixed into the component instance.
 All getters and setters have their `this` context automatically bound to the component instance.

   Note that if you use an arrow function with a computed property, `this` won't be the component's instance, but you can still access the instance as the function's first argument: